vercorsio/jeedom-tesla-plugin/en_US/index.md

 > **Note**
 >
 > Your credentials are only used for connexion phase to get an Access Token.
 >
+> Given the Self Hosted features Jeedom is running on, your credential are only stored **locally** to the machine that ran your Jeedom.
+>
-> You can remove email/password info after first sync, or keep them for the next time the plugin will require authentication (when Access Token expires).
+> However, you could want to remove email/password info after first sync, or keep them for the next time the plugin will require authentication (when Access Token expires).

 ### 2) With an Access Token: